 Regional Public Health planning and implementation

-The Local Government Relations and Policy Team are working with the SA Health funded Local Government Association (LGA) Public Health Program and also directly with Local Councils to build the public health planning system.
+Local Government Relations and Policy works with local councils, the Local Government Association (LGA) and our public health partners to build the public health planning system.

 This occurs through:

-- direct liaison, support and information to Councils and planning clusters
+- liaison, support and information to Councils and planning clusters

-- the analysis of plans to identify common areas of action
+- analysis of plans to identify common areas of action

 Regional Public Health Plans (RPHPs)